OHDSI/gaiaCatalog/architecture/README.md

       * [BAML RAG](https://docs.boundaryml.com/examples/prompt-engineering/retrieval-augmented-generation)
       * Gemini CLI example via MCP to demonstrate the same stuff being done in the RAG example.

+## User interface

+All this UI code is older versions that don't run with the current MCP and services endpoints.
+I have the updated versions in a private repo that I will port over to here.

+### Chainlit

+This code base needs to be updated to use the latest version from the coffeecode repo.
+Also, it leverage the MCP server exposing the triplestore.
+Qlever in our case.

 ## Docling Notes

+TBD

 ### References
   * https://docling-project.github.io/docling/examples/hybrid_chunking/